Norton 360 Advanced Review

-Norton 360 has repeatedly been shown to be extremely effective, but may require more configuration than some rivals, particularly if you have an unconventional networking set-up.
+Norton 360 Advanced has repeatedly been shown to be extremely effective, but may require more configuration, hand-holding and whitelisting of legitimate software than some rivals, which can be a problem for someone who’s less than confident about online security.
 If you avoid its auto-renewal options, it’s competitively priced and comes with an excellent range of bonus features, including an acceptably decent VPN.

 We use every antivirus suite ourselves so we can check out their various features, from scanning options to integrated extras such as parental controls.

 The results we use to assess malware detection performance come from reputable testing houses including AV-Test, AV Comparatives and SE Labs.

 We download and use the software ourselves to test the included features

 We use data from trusted and approved testing houses to determine the malware detection performance